vevepeter/webhook-reciever/README.md

 ## Notes

 Received files are stored in the `public` folder in the project, but there is no middleware for showing static files.

-## Improvements

-* Typing of payload
-* Add middleware for serving static files to more easily see results
-* Add steps to setting up a test Hosting in Vev
-* Need better handling of Projects published to root